 The biggest mistake new gardeners make when starting from seed?
 Planting the seeds too deep.
 Be careful to adhere to the seed packets' directions for seed depth – they mean it!
 Gilbertie writes, “I sow carefully to eliminate excess thinning in some spots and vacancies in others.”
 He uses an inexpensive device called a seed vibrator – be careful when using a Google search on that one!
 Gardeners can make a “homemade version with stiff paper in a modification of your basic paper airplane design,” says Gilbertie.
 “If you do it this way, simply tap the seeds out along your gardener's yardstick, or any handy board, to ensure even distribution of the seeds.”

-Check out what a seed vibrator looks like from Fairfield Patch and then learn how to make The Arrow Paper Airplane from Paper Airplane Design for your own handmade seed vibrator.
+Check out what a seed vibrator looks like from Instructables and then learn how to make The Arrow Paper Airplane from Paper Airplane Design for your own handmade seed vibrator.

 Gilbertie also advises using sand to cover seed in furrows, or rows, if you're going to plant as shallowly as he does.
 “The use of clean sand – sharp mason's sand or the sand sold in sacks and used for children's sandboxes... holds seeds in place in the furrow.
 Shallow sowing of seed such as I recommend invites easy displacement by water or other jostling, but sand is heaver than ordinary garden soil and helps the row hold to its pattern as sown,” writes Gilbertie.